department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 #### CMS Help desk (wrap up)
 - [ ] 11.
-Help desk notifies editor and any other stakeholders.
+Notify editor and any other stakeholders.

 ### Team
 Please check the team(s) that will do this work.